How to Spot a Counterfeit Morgan Silver Dollar

 • Mintmark style inconsistent with the mint facility’s actual punches for that year

-• Mintmark that shows signs of being added to a different genuine coin (look for disturbance in the field around the mintmark base)
+• Mintmark showing signs of addition to a different genuine coin — look for disturbance in the field around the mintmark base

-Altered-date coins deserve their own mention here.
+Altered-date coins deserve their own mention.
 Some counterfeiters take genuine low-value Morgans and alter the date or mintmark to create a more valuable issue.
-On these, the rest of the coin is genuine — it will weigh correctly, ring correctly, and show genuine luster.
+The rest of the coin is genuine — it weighs correctly, rings correctly, shows genuine luster.
 The only tell is the altered area itself.
-Look for tooling marks, a mismatched surface texture around the altered digits, or a date numeral that sits at a different depth than the surrounding design elements.
+Look for tooling marks, mismatched surface texture around the altered digits, or a numeral sitting at a different depth than surrounding design elements.
 High-magnification examination under raking light catches these.
+Don’t make my mistake of assuming a coin that passes the basic tests is automatically clean.

 The PCGS and NGC Certification Check — Authenticating a Slabbed Coin

-First, look up the certification number.
+First, you should look up the certification number — at least if you want any confidence in what you’re holding.
 PCGS offers free certificate verification at pcgs.com/cert.
 NGC offers the same at ngccoin.com/certlookup.
-Type in the number printed on the label.
-The registry will return the coin’s description, grade, and date of certification.
-If that number returns no result, the slab is fake.
+Type in the number on the label.
+The registry returns the coin’s description, grade, and certification date.
+No result means the slab is fake.
 Full stop.
-The coin inside might be genuine or it might not be — but the slab has been counterfeited, and you have no authentication.
+The coin inside might be genuine — or might not be — but you have no authentication either way.

 Second, examine the slab itself.

-• Genuine PCGS slabs carry a hologram security sticker and microprinting on the label that is not reproducible with standard printing equipment
+• Genuine PCGS slabs carry a hologram security sticker and microprinting on the label that standard printing equipment cannot reproduce

 • Genuine NGC slabs have a distinctive edge treatment — a specific pattern around the slab perimeter that fake slabs frequently get wrong in thickness or uniformity

-• Both slab types should have no seams, no bubbling, no stress marks in the plastic — signs of the slab having been opened and resealed
+• Both slab types should show no seams, no bubbling, no stress marks in the plastic — those indicate the slab has been opened and resealed

-• The label font, spacing, and color saturation on counterfeit slabs often differ subtly from genuine examples — compare against a known genuine slab if possible
+• Label font, spacing, and color saturation on counterfeit slabs often differ subtly from genuine examples — compare against a known genuine slab when possible

-Struck by the number of counterfeit slabs appearing on resale platforms in 2021, both PCGS and NGC updated their security features, so older documentation about slab authentication may be partially outdated.
-Check both services’ current websites for their latest security feature descriptions before relying on older guides.
+Both PCGS and NGC updated their security features after a wave of counterfeit slabs appeared on resale platforms in 2021, so older guides on slab authentication may be partially outdated.
+Check both services’ current websites for their latest security feature descriptions before relying on anything written before 2022.

 One last thing.
-For any Morgan dollar purchase over $500, get a second opinion from a dealer who is a member of the American Numismatic Association.
-The ANA membership implies adherence to a code of ethics and a level of professional knowledge.
-A ten-minute in-person examination by an experienced dealer catches things that even careful self-examination misses.
-The fee for that consultation — usually nothing if you’re buying from them, or a small flat fee otherwise — is cheap insurance against a very expensive mistake.
+For any Morgan dollar purchase over $500, get a second opinion from an American Numismatic Association member dealer.
+That membership implies adherence to a code of ethics and a real baseline of professional knowledge.
+A ten-minute in-person examination catches things that even careful self-examination misses.
+The consultation fee — usually nothing if you’re buying from them, a small flat fee otherwise — is cheap insurance against a very expensive mistake.

-The fake I bought in Columbus taught me the weight test.
+That fake in Columbus taught me the weight test.
 Everything since has been refinement.
 Know your numbers, know your surfaces, verify your slabs.
+That’s what makes this hobby endearing to us collectors — the depth never really runs out.

 Author & Expert